 If we focus on scale too early, we sacrifice a lot of the agility that we need early on.
 We need to think about our growth as getting more cargo on our journey.
 With each new customer, we get a bit more valuable.
 We also get heavier and less agile.
 Our job as engineers is to patch the holes in the hull as we find them, and scale the size of the infrastructure at the right times.

 The first rule of scaling is to keep your solutions as simple as possible, but not simpler.
 What does that mean?
 Before you scale up systems, make sure you have removed unnecessary complexities.

 "Keep your solutions as simple as possible, but not simpler."

 Is the app running queries it no longer requires?
 Does it have an expensive script scheduled too frequently?
-Does the client remember data it requested from the API appropriately?
+Does the client discard data it requested from the API but may need later?
 The answer to these questions is rarely "no".